dasjyotishka/Link-prediction-in-a-graph-using-supervised-learning-techniques/README.md

 # MLNS_Link_Prediction
-Link Prediction based on graph network using Ensemble methods
+This is a project on predicting links between two nodes in a graph network using classical and ensemble supervised learning methods